sherrenjie/sherrenjie/README.md

 ### Hi there 👋

 I am Sherren Jie.
-I'm currently learning on iOS development, so if you are into it, let's get connected!
+I love trying new things.
+If you wanna build something cool too, let's get connected!

-Also leetcode >.<
+We can also grind leetcode together if you are into it <3

 ---